Cooper Kupp Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Kupp's 29.9 receiving yards per game in his eight matchups against the 49ers are 79.6 fewer than his over/under for Sunday's game.
+- Against the 49ers, Kupp has averaged 29.9 receiving yards per game in his eight career matchups, 79.6 fewer than his over/under for Sunday's game.

 - Kupp has caught a touchdown pass against the 49ers once, but did not have multiple TDs in that game.

-- The 49ers have the NFL's ninth-ranked pass defense this season, giving up 227.3 yards per game through the air.
+- This week Kupp will face the NFL's ninth-ranked pass defense (227.3 yards allowed per game).

 - With 22 passing TDs conceded this season, the 49ers defense is ranked seventh in the league.